ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

 ELMo achieved 9% error reduction on the SQuAD (question-answering) dataset compared to then SOTA, 16% on Ontonotes SRL dataset, 10% on Ontonotes coreference dataset and 4% on CoNLL 2003 dataset.
 The fact that these embeddings are contexual and have the knowledge of word senses, helps ELMo and other future models such as: BERT and GPT perform so much better.

+**Note**: For a better and deeper understanding please refer to [this amazing blog on Analytics Vidhya](https://www.analyticsvidhya.com/blog/2019/03/learn-to-use-elmo-to-extract-features-from-text/).

 ### Transfer Learning